 Vehicles with periodic regeneration

+Consistency check for Temperature

+double checking of signals at beginning and end of test, filters to eliminate outliers

 6. CONSISTENCY CHECK OF VEHICLE ALTITUDE

 In case well-reasoned doubts exist that a trip has been conducted above of the permissible altitude as specified in point 5.2 of this Annex and in case altitude has only been measured with a GPS, the GPS altitude data shall be checked for consistency and, if necessary, corrected.
 The consistency of data shall be checked by comparing the latitude, longitude and altitude data obtained from the GPS with the altitude indicated by a digital terrain model or a topographic map of suitable scale.
 Measurements that deviate by more than 40 m from the altitude depicted in the topographic map shall be manually corrected and marked.